Toucaan/toucaan.research/README.md

   </h3>
 </div>

 The world's fastest website → app conversion engine.
-Create mobile apps written in Swift or Kotlin and help small dev teams get on the app stores quickly.
+Create mobile apps written in Swift or Kotlin and get on the app stores quickly.

-Coincidentally, the Red Goose web-app is also a demo implementation of the Toucaan CSS Framework.
+Coincidentally, the [Red Goose](https://goose.red) web application is also a demo implementation of the Toucaan CSS Framework.

 ---